Pellets

 Binder

-Binder is also called bridging agents or agglomerating agents.Binders are adhesive materials that can be added into pellet formulations to bind the powders.
+Binder is also called a bridging agent or agglomerating agent.Binders are adhesive materials that can be added to pellet formulations to bind the powders.

 Examples - Gelatin, Starch, Sucrose, Polyvinylpyrrolidone (PVP), and Hydroxypropyl methylcellulose (HPMC).